This is section documents some of the more interesting characters that have made substaintial contributions to our theatre history.

 Written by Roger Neill

-Roger Neill is a UK-based arts historian.
+Roger Neill UKRoger Neill is a UK-based arts historian.
 He curated the exhibition Legends: The Art of Walter Barnett for the National Portrait Gallery in Canberra in 2000.
 He helped Sam Wanamaker to re-build Shakespeare’s Globe in London.
 His most recent book is The Simonsens of St Kilda: A Family of Singers.
 With Tony Locantro he co-produced the 4CD set From Melba to Sutherland: Australian Singers on Record for Decca Eloquence.